How can I raise my credit rating even further?

 Make at least the minimum repayments on time and stay within your credit limit to build up your credit history.
 This could give you more options for making a balance transfer in the future.
 Also bear in mind that if you miss any payments or haven’t cleared your balance before the promotional period ends, you may need to pay interest and charges.

 Also be mindful, applying for lots of credit cards can show up on your credit file and make lenders not as willing to accept your application.
 It’s best to get your credit rating in good shape before applying.
-Check out our guide on how to improve your credit score for tips.
+Check out our guide on how to improve your credit score for some tips.